 Introduction to Group Work: Social Groups.
-Definition and meaning of group work; history and evolution of group work in India and abroad; Objectives of group work; Types of groups; Principles of group work; Use of groups in social work; and Impact of groups on participants
+Definition and meaning of group work; history and evolution of group work in India and abroad; Objectives and Scope of group work; Types of groups; Types of Group Work; Principles of group work; Use of groups in social work.